Demonstrate you meet the criteria

 Throughout the selection process you are looking to provide evidence of the skills and experience the employer is looking for.
 You will usually find these in the job description, but you may also have gathered additional information about what is important to the employer by attending careers events or through your own research or contacts.

 If you are making speculative applications to ask about possible jobs, or if the vacancy doesn’t provide you with much detail, you can identify the likely criteria by reading relevant job profiles on careers websites, and/or looking at adverts for similar jobs.
 Researching the job and industry in this way helps make your application more convincing.
+Profiles of occupations can be found on a range of websites including:

 Select your examples